 It can be alarming to hear news reports about the coronavirus spreading, cities shutting down, and experts telling us to stay home and limit contact with others.
 Adjusting to this new normal where schools and businesses are closed can be difficult, and many are worried about how their jobs and finances may be affected.
 For people with serious health conditions, such as breast cancer, and their loved ones, the uncertainty of this situation, the need for physical distancing, and possible delays in cancer treatments can be especially distressing.

-In addition, many hospitals and healthcare providers are delaying elective surgeries, screenings, and other procedures, which are considered not urgent or not immediately life-threatening.
-These tough decisions are being made on a case-by-case basis to protect people with cancer from infection, and to make sure healthcare providers have the resources they need to treat people who become seriously ill from COVID-19.
+Because the risk of infection is higher in healthcare facilities, many hospitals and healthcare providers are delaying or recommending that you delay elective surgeries, screenings, and other procedures that are not considered urgent.
+These tough decisions are being made to protect people from unnecessary exposure to the virus and to make sure healthcare providers have the resources they need to treat people who become seriously ill from COVID-19.

-If you or a loved one are receiving treatment for breast cancer, here’s what you need to know:
+If you or a loved one are receiving treatment for breast cancer during the COVID-19 pandemic, here’s what you need to know:

 - What is coronavirus?

 - What are the symptoms of COVID-19?

 - Who is at risk of getting COVID-19?

 - How can I protect myself and others?

 - What should I do if I develop symptoms?